MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/minimum-requirements.md

 Configure Security intelligence updates on the Defender for Endpoint devices whether Microsoft Defender Antivirus is the active antimalware or not.
 For more information, see [Manage Microsoft Defender Antivirus updates and apply baselines](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-baselines-microsoft-defender-antivirus).

-When Microsoft Defender Antivirus is not the active antimalware in your organization and you use the Defender for Endpoint service, Microsoft Defender Antivirus goes on passive mode.
+When Microsoft Defender Antivirus isn't the active antimalware in your organization and you use the Defender for Endpoint service, Microsoft Defender Antivirus goes on passive mode.

 If your organization has turned off Microsoft Defender Antivirus through group policy or other methods, devices that are onboarded must be excluded from this group policy.

-If you are onboarding servers and Microsoft Defender Antivirus is not the active antimalware on your servers, Microsoft Defender Antivirus will either need to be configured to go on passive mode or uninstalled.
+If you're onboarding servers and Microsoft Defender Antivirus isn't the active antimalware on your servers, Microsoft Defender Antivirus will either need to be configured to go on passive mode or uninstalled.
 The configuration is dependent on the server version.
 For more information, see [Microsoft Defender Antivirus compatibility](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus-compatibility.md).

 > [!NOTE]
 > Your regular group policy doesn't apply to Tamper Protection, and changes to Microsoft Defender Antivirus settings will be ignored when Tamper Protection is on.